-Schools and preschool
+Schools and preschools

 Universities, higher education and vocational education

-Higher education facilities may reopen.
+Higher education facilities may operate.

 Specific requirements are in place for people who have returned from a country or region that is at high or moderate risk for COVID-19.
 University, higher education and vocational education administrators are advised to review what measures they have in place for remote learning to accommodate people in those circumstances.